I Shot Ya: Background

-Directed by Hype Williams, the music was shot in black-and-white at what was possibly an abandoned factory, portraying LL Cool J as a boxer heading to a ring for an impromptu match.
-Keith Murray, Prodigy, Fat Joe, and Foxy Brown all appear in the video performing their respective verses.
-Some of the featured rapper's respective crews/group members make appearances as well.
-The overall theme, concept, and direction of the video largely ties in to the rapper's Mama Said Knock You Out era, as well as his musical prowess of lyrically knocking out critics, doubters, and rival rappers.

 Reception and legacy

 Despite not being successful or recognized as an actual single, as the case with "Hey Lover", "Doin' It", and "Loungin", the remix version became notable for several reasons.
 The track was the musical debut of rapper Foxy Brown.
 The attention brought to her appearing on the record is what led to Trackmasters getting her a deal with Def Jam.
 The song is also notable for being one of the first-ever hip-hop songs to mention and reference the Illuminati, as well as the existence of secret societies—courtesy of Prodigy's verse.
 Fat Joe, who regards LL as his idol, considers the song to be a career highlight for him.

 The song may also have somewhat fed the East Coast–West Coast hip-hop rivalry.
 Tupac Shakur, infamously shot in November 1994 when approaching a Times Square recording studio, was especially affronted by Biggie's February 1995 release of "Who Shot Ya?" and felt it disrespectful of LL to add "I Shot Ya."
 Sometime in the following year, Shakur confronted Keith Murray at the California House of Blues, wanting to know if the record was a diss to him.
 Upon questioning, Murray made it clear that the record was not about Shakur, and has continued to reiterate this in several interviews over the following years.
 Ironically, the record does feature a subliminal aim from Prodigy to Murray, continuing friction that started sometime prior with an interlude from Mobb Deep's 1995 The Infamous album.
 The rivalry continued until sometime in 2012, when the two ended their rivalry by taking a picture together.

 LL Cool J stated in an Instagram post that he never had anything personal against MC Hammer, for he simply saw their rivalry as part of the fun and overall competitive nature of hip hop, but that he felt that Hammer had beef with him.